Finnish Civil War

-The Finnish Civil War was a civil war in Finland in 1918 fought for the leadership and control of the country between White Finland and the Finnish Socialist Workers' Republic (Red Finland) during the country's transition from a grand duchy of the Russian Empire to an independent state.
+The Finnish Civil War was a civil war in Finland in 1918 fought for the leadership and control of the country between White Finland and the Finnish Socialist Workers' Republic (Red Finland) during the country's transition from a grand duchy ruled by the Russian Empire to a fully independent state.
 The clashes took place in the context of the national, political, and social turmoil caused by World War I (Eastern Front) in Europe.
-The war was fought between the Red Guards, led by a section of the Social Democratic Party, and the White Guards, conducted by the senate and those who opposed socialism with assistance late in the war by the German Imperial Army at the request of the Finnish civil government.
-The paramilitary Red Guards, which were composed of industrial and agrarian workers, controlled the cities and industrial centers of southern Finland.
-The paramilitary White Guards, which consisted of land owners and those in the middle- and upper-classes, controlled rural central and northern Finland, and were led by General C. G. E. Mannerheim.
+The war was fought between the Red Guards, led by a section of the Social Democratic Party with backup of the Russian bolsheviks and the White Guards of the senate and those who opposed socialism, with major assistance by the German Imperial Army, along the German goal to control Fennoscandia.
+The paramilitary Red Guards, which were composed of industrial and agrarian working class people, controlled the cities and industrial centres of southern Finland.
+The paramilitary White Guards, which consisted of land owners and the middle and upper class Finns, controlled rural central and northern Finland, and were led by General C. G. E. Mannerheim.

-In the years before the conflict, Finland had experienced rapid population growth, industrialisation, pre-urbanisation and the rise of a comprehensive labour movement.
+In the years before the conflict, Finland had experienced rapid population growth, industrialisation, gradually increasing urbanisation and the rise of a comprehensive labour movement.
 The country's political and governmental systems were in an unstable phase of democratisation and modernisation.
 The socio-economic condition and education of the population had gradually improved, and national awareness and culture had progressed.
 World War I led to the collapse of the Russian Empire, causing a power vacuum in Finland, and the subsequent struggle for dominance led to militarisation and an escalating crisis between the left-leaning labour movement and the conservatives.
 The Reds carried out an unsuccessful general offensive in February 1918, supplied with weapons by Soviet Russia.
 A counteroffensive by the Whites began in March, reinforced by the German Empire's military detachments in April.
-The decisive engagements were the Battles of Tampere and Vyborg, won by the Whites, and the Battles of Helsinki and Lahti, won by German troops, leading to overall victory for the Whites and the German forces.
-Political violence became a part of this warfare.
-Around 12,500 Red prisoners died of malnutrition and disease in camps.
-About 39,000 people, of whom 36,000 were Finns, died in the conflict.
+The decisive engagements were the Battles of Tampere and Viipuri, won by the Whites, and the Battles of Helsinki and Lahti, won by German troops, leading to overall victory for the Whites and the German forces.
+Political violence became a part of this warfare with around 12,000 casualties - most of them were Reds.
+Moreover, about 12,500 Red prisoners died of malnutrition and disease in camps.
+In total around 38,000 people perished in the conflict.

 In the immediate aftermath, the Finns passed from Russian governance to the German sphere of influence with a plan to establish a German-led Finnish monarchy.
 The scheme ended with Germany's defeat in World War I, and Finland instead emerged as an independent, democratic republic.
 The civil war divided the nation for decades.
-Finnish society was reunited through social compromises based on a long-term culture of moderate politics and religion and the post-war economic recovery.
+Finnish society was reunited through social compromises based on a long-term culture of moderate politics, religion, and a post-war economic recovery.